galdo/aurora/README.md

 ## Development Status

 Aurora Pulse is in active development with a strong focus on audio confidence, sync resilience, and operational reliability in larger collections.
-Recent releases include substantial DLNA hardening work, expanded remote synchronization behavior, stronger DAP sync stability, and broader consistency improvements across the app shell.
+The **1.5** generation emphasizes **ADB DAP sync**, **mirror-folder workflows**, **streaming-safe device cleanup**, and **DLNA / remote playback** refinements—including paths that play nicely with **Aurora Pulse Launcher** on Android.
+Expect the desktop and mobile stories to keep converging: one library, two surfaces, zero lock-in.

 If you want a visual product-style overview, see the landing page at [docs/landing_page/index.html](docs/landing_page/index.html).